Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: The Bayesian Approach

 \subsection{Likelihood and Loss functions}

 In this subsection, we outline several likelihood functions and loss functions that are the main focus of this paper.
 We first consider some natural likelihood functions corresponding to explicit data models, which lead to Bayesian posterior distributions.
 We then consider two loss functions used in variational inversion approaches, which lead to Gibbs posteriors.
 In particular, we discuss the noise models that correspond to these posteriors heuristically.
-In what follows, we assume that the data is a function defined on a spatial domain $D\subseteq\R^d$ equipped with either the counting or Lebesgue measure $\lambda$, and temporal domain $T\subseteq\R^s$ equipped with the Lebesgue measure.
+In what follows, we assume that the data is a function defined on a spatial domain $D\subseteq\R^d$ equipped with a finite measure $\lambda$, and temporal domain $T\subseteq\R^s$ equipped with the Lebesgue measure.
+Note that this setup allows us to consider model setups with either discrete or continuous spatial measurements simultaneously -- for example $D$ may be a discrete set equipped with the counting measure, or it may be a continuous set equipped with the Lebesgue or Hausdorff measure.